Fantasy (Earth, Wind & Fire song): Critical reception

 "Fantasy" was nominated for a Grammy award in the category of Best R&B Song.

 Appearances in other media

 Fantasy appeared on the soundtrack of the 1981 feature film Private Lessons, the 1997 feature film The Sixth Man, the 2005 feature film Be Cool and the 2006 video game Grand Theft Auto: Vice City Stories.
-It also appears in the second season Bob's Burgers episode, "Bad Tina" (2012) and at the end of the 2020 Disney+ movie, Godmothered.
+It also appears in the second season of the Bob's Burgers episode "Bad Tina" (2012) and at the end of the 2020 Disney+ film, Godmothered.